Ben-D-Anderson/ben-d-anderson.github.io/_posts/2021-12-30-wifi-network-tracking-2.md

 #### Closing Thoughts
 Overall, our solution isn't perfect, and obviously isn't as sophisticated as Google Maps' location network.
 But that's alright, this is just a proof of concept to demonstrate the capabilities of this kind of technology - and with more data, it'd get more precise.

-Thanks for reading, feel free to contact me with any queries about this mini-project: `contact@benanderson.xyz`
+Thanks for reading, feel free to contact me with any queries about this mini-project: `contact@benanderson.co.uk`